Chevrolet Maintenance: Cost, Plans and Service Schedule

-Whether you’re a first-time buyer or a long-time Chevrolet owner, understanding what upkeep costs can be almost as important as what you pay for your vehicle upfront.
-We’ve done the research for you so that you can make a confident decision about whether owning a Chevrolet vehicle is right for you.
+Whether you’re a first-time buyer or a long-time Chevrolet owner, understanding repair and maintenance costs can be almost as important as what you pay for your vehicle upfront.
+We’ve done the research so you can make a confident decision about whether owning a Chevrolet vehicle is right for you.

 Keep reading to see what you can expect to spend maintaining and repairing a Chevy, how that compares to other makes and what you can do to save money if you want to keep your car or truck on the road long-term.